 When the Danish couple happened upon the 800-year-old villa that was a derelict ruin surrounded by muddy fallow fields, it was incontestable that that was the place they were destined to transform.
 Intertwining their professional backgrounds in fashion design and property design and development, as well as being accomplished travellers themselves, the Thottrups longed to create a sort of nurturing haven of beauty and relaxation.

 As the potent energy of the place began to lend inspiration, the metamorphosis of the landscape materialized as each of nearly 300,000 plants was thoughtfully placed which would gradually become thirteen spacious acres of garden utopia.
 Stone by stone Italian artisans began restoring the ancient ruin as its design began to emerge into a sizeable villa once again.
 After seven years of arduous tenacity, considerate care and committed hard work, Borgo Santo Pietro opened its doors in 2008.
-What was originally intended to be a family home has since grown into an award-winning 200-acre estate and luxury boutique hotel where the modern-day pilgrim enters an unsurpassed healing stratosphere of its own.
+What was originally intended to be a family home has since grown into an award-winning 200-acre estate and luxury boutique hotel in Tuscany where the modern-day pilgrim enters an unsurpassed healing stratosphere of its own.
 Above all, it is a place where one feels immediately at ease and at home.

 In some way or another, the past inhabitants of Borgo San Pietro have been tied to the energy of the land and to its restorative and natural qualities.
 For the past few centuries, it has housed local farming families whose descendants have passed down the local history and can still recall the communal feats and festivities tied to the rhythms of the agricultural year.
 In desperate times, the land provided refuge for the local partisans who hid beneath its nearby caves during Italy’s occupation in World War II.
 In Borgo’s ancient vecchio forno (oven house), baked goods were made here well into the 20th century, and locals recount that oftentimes, stray travellers would be discovered sleeping near its heat when the baker arrived for work each day.